Inca Trail 2026 – Limited spots! Book in advance & secure your place See more

 Machu Picchu New Circuits

-New circuits have been established through the Regulation of Sustainable Use and Tourist Visits for the Conservation of Llaqta of Machu Picchu.
-According to the regulation, circuits must be followed and respected by every visitor to the Machu Picchu Sanctuary.
+The Regulation of Sustainable Use and Tourist Visits for the Conservation of Llaqta of Machu Picchu established new circuits.
+According to the regulation, visitors must follow and respect the circuits at Machu Picchu Sanctuary.

 There are 3 Circuits to enter Machu Picchu they are as follows